- Introduction

 - Appointment reminders and scheduling confirmations

-- Account notifications and security alerts
+- Account and security notifications

 Opting Out of Text Messages